-A thin layer of rock wool should be placed under open space between the front and middle logs.
+A thin layer of rock wool should be placed under open space between the right and left middle logs.

 Rock wool should not be placed in the area of the pilot assembly.

 Replacement of loose material (glowing embers) must be purchased from Empire Comfort Systems, Inc. Application of excess loose material (glowing embers) may adversely affect performance of the heater.